What Can You Do With a Degree in Anthropology?

 Department of Anthropology Resources

-• Professor Patricia Antoniello is the department chair and is a contact when applying for graduate school, and can advise pre-med students and those interested in health-related fields.
+- Professor Jillian Cavanaugh is the department chair and is a contact when applying for graduate school.
 Associate Professor Naomi Schiller is the director of undergraduate anthropology majors and is available to help.
+Associate Professor Patricia Antoniello is available to advise pre-med students and those interested in health-related fields.

-• The department regularly hosts workshops, including “So You’re Thinking About Grad School” and “What Can You Do With an Anthropology Degree?”
+- The department hosts workshops regularly on topics, including "So You're Thinking About Grad School" and "What Can You Do With an Anthropology Degree?"

 Student Clubs